TheArturthur/CoppermindScraper/Cosmere/Ishnah.md

  by  Dragontrill
-Ishnah became somewhat skilled in the art of espionage while in the employ of Brightlady Hamaradin.
+Ishnah became somewhat skilled in the art of espionage while in the employ of Brightlady [[Hamaradin\|Hamaradin]].
 She asserts that she is an excellent writer, able to take dictations, and has experience with message coding.
 While [[Mraize\|Mraize]] claims that her position was only that of an assistant, Ishnah proves to know many practical field techniques.
 Most notably is her experience with observation and information gathering.
 Ishnah has a very good memory (using a "mind museum") and the ability to notice and track details on par with Shallan.
 She also knows how to search rooms and manage infiltration operations.
 Ishnah is comfortable in Urithiru's underground networks and claims to know contacts who are "expert" spies.
 As a [[Order of Lightweavers\|Lightweaver]], Ishnah can use the Surges of **Illumination** and **Transformation**.
 She has progressed in her oaths far enough to have earned a [[Shardblade\|Shardblade]].
 She could gather her own squires, but chooses to remain with the [[Unseen Court\|Unseen Court]].

 ### Soulcasting